-Ex - DEMONSTRATOR MODEL - Call to Confirm Mileage - Never lose your way again with the inbuilt Sat Nav, plus our Mondeo comes with Heated Front Seats, Cruise Control, Automatic Headlights, Rain Sensing Wipers, Front and Rear Parking Sensors with Colour Rear Camera, One-Touch Electric Windows, Ford SYNC Bluetooth, Air Conditioning, a Heated Windscreen and a CD / DAB Radio with USB and AUX in.
+Ex - DEMONSTRATOR MODEL - Never lose your way again with the inbuilt Sat Nav, plus our Mondeo comes with Heated Front Seats, Cruise Control, Automatic Headlights, Rain Sensing Wipers, Front and Rear Parking Sensors with Colour Rear Camera, One-Touch Electric Windows, Ford SYNC Bluetooth, Air Conditioning, a Heated Windscreen and a CD / DAB Radio with USB and AUX in.
 Qualifies for Warranty4Life*

 Diesel 56.5 combined MPG

 We pride ourselves in only providing cars of the highest of standards - all vehicles are taken through a pre-delivery inspection and are fully HPI checked for your peace of mind.
 We price our vehicles for sale on the basis of age, condition and mileage.
 The vehicles for sale may have previously been used for business or hire purposes and so may have had multiple users.
 Where we hold documents relating to vehicle history, these are available for inspection on request and we are happy to address any specific queries before you view or make an offer to purchase any vehicle.

 You can buy this car from the following dealers:

 All vehicles can be purchased from your local Motorparks dealer regardless of their physical stock location.

 Qualifies for Warranty4life